sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 Tabs separate the creation into logical steps.

-Each tab should include a brief description about the content to follow.
+Each tab should include a brief description.
 When possible include **Learn more** links to relevant docs.

 <a name="anatomy-sections-that-group-input-fields"></a>
 <a name="anatomy-sections-that-group-input-fields"></a>
 ### Sections that group input fields
-When creating a form that includes several fields pertaining to a certain subject, you can group them into a section with a header that gives the user a clear indication of what they’re being asked for.
+When creating a form that includes several fields pertaining to a certain subject, you can group them into a section with a header that gives the user a clear indication of what they’re being asked.
 You can also add explanatory text just below the group header if the task may not be immediately clear to the user.
 Section headers should follow sentence case, with only the first letter capitalized unless the words are proper nouns, acronyms or brand names.

+* Alignment: The **smartAlignLabels** option for Tab and Section controls will enable the proper label and input alignment

+<a name="anatomy-input-fields"></a>
+### Input fields

 * Alignment: Label and controls should be on the same line.
-When resolution is less than 700px, stack labels above controls.
 The **smartAlignLabels** option for Tab and Section controls will enable this behavior
 * Info Bubbles: If you have input fields that may not be immediately familiar to users, include an info bubble that shows more information.
+* Required values: Fields should indicate whether the input is required
+* Validation: Individual fields should perform vaklidation in real-time to provide immediate feedback regarding user input at the field level.
+The entire form will validate when the user navigates to the Review + create tab.
+This validation will handle any missing required values in addition to server-side validation logic.

 <div style="max-width:800px">
 <img alttext="Tabs" src="../media/design-patterns-resource-create/Grouped-input-fields.png" />